horaciocome1/simple-recyclerview-touch-listener/README.md

 Using this library consists of creating an object "listener", and passing it to the addOnItemTouchListener() Recyclerview method.
 ```
 // creating an instance of the object by passing the context, respective recyclerview, and an implementation of the callbacks
-SimpleRecyclerViewOnItemTouchListener listener = new SimpleRecyclerViewOnItemTouchListener(this
+SimpleRecyclerViewOnItemTouchListener listener = new SimpleRecyclerViewOnItemTouchListener(this,
-                , mRecyclerView, new SimpleOnItemTouchListener() {
+                mRecyclerView, new SimpleOnItemTouchListener() {

             @Override
             public void onItemClick(View view, int i) {